Evidence Matters Competition

 Finalist will be offered a 10min presentation with 5 mins open for questions by our expert Judges.
 Presentations will have a required set up introductory slides with any additional slides welcomed at the submitter’s discretion.
 Judges will evaluated based on the submitted documents along with the presentation.
 Winners will be announced on the final day of DMC, December 11th.

 Judges will be comprised of leading researchers and executives at health system who are dedicated to transformation through proven digital technologies.
 They will also be made up of leading researchers at premier universities and academic centers around the world.
 Criteria for becoming a judge will include having published at least 2 peer-reviewed research papers related to digital health, being affiliated with Academic Center or Research Center, serving as a principal investigator, or having previously supported a NODE.Health Validation effort.
-For interested in becoming a judge at future events, please submit here.

 Submission will be evaluated by leading researchers to determine the credibility and rigor of the study approach, design in support of clearly demonstrating results without bias.
 The judges will ignore marketing materials that are not support by evidence.
 Studies that demonstrate lack of efficacy with sound evaluation techniques are welcomed, with priority considerations in sharing lesson’s learned.

-Submission will be evaluated by 8 to 10 judges across health systems and research organizations.
+Submission will be evaluated by a panel of judges across health systems and research organizations.
 These submission will not be shared beyond these judges unless authorized by the submitters.
 Any submitted document will be evaluated to determine if there are lessons or techniques that could benefit the wider health ecosystem.
 For best in class submissions, NODE.Health will seek to share in either its original form, or as a collaborative effort to highlight themes or lessons across submissions.
 NODE.Health will seek approval prior to sharing any document or lesson that can be attributed to a specific researcher or company.
 Furthermore, NODE.Health will work to ensure those submitting helpful lessons will be given credit by name and organization.

 Disclaimer: NODE.Health evaluated these solutions on the basis of their submissions and in the value of their study design, approach and published results.
 NODE.Health does not endorse any of these solutions beyond the results of this competition.
 Additionally, NODE.Health reports no conflicts of interest at the time of the competition and during the awards.
 Dr. Ben Rosner became part of the NODE.Health team in 2020 following this competition.